 The college’s Cambridge A Level graduates recognised for academic excellence

-Representatives from Taylor’s College (From L to R): Murali Gopalakrishnan, Cambridge A Level Principal, Ng Kim Huat, Senior Schools Development Manager of Cambridge International Examination, Khoo Li-Lin, Academic Director, Stella Lau, Chief Operating Officer, Craig Arden Sherrin, President of Taylor’s College (2nd from right) and Anandakumaresh Ratnasingam (furthest right), Campus Director of Sri Hartamas sharing a photo session with Hui Jun and Subashan, recipients of Cambridge President Award.
+From left: Murali Gopalakrishnan, Cambridge A Level Principal; Ng Kim Huat, Senior Schools Development Manager of Cambridge International Examination; Khoo Li-Lin, Academic Director; Stella Lau, Chief Operating Officer; Craig Arden Sherrin, President of Taylor’s College; and Anandakumaresh Ratnasingam, Campus Director of Sri Hartamas sharing a photo session with Hui Jun and Subashan, recipients of Cambridge President Award.

 Taylor’s College once again proved its academic excellence when its Cambridge A Levels graduates garnered among the highest number of Outstanding Cambridge Learner Awards amongst all institutions offering the Cambridge A Levels in Malaysia.
 Taylor’s College’s A Level students from the July 2015 batch achieved 5 awards of the total 26 awarded across Malaysia.
 The five awards comprise of one High Achievement Award, three Top in Malaysia Awards and one Best Across Three Subjects Award.
 The outstanding students were among 384 Taylor’s College Cambridge A Level students celebrated at a graduation ceremony today.